 In general, it is best to visit your dentist two times per year.
 The American Dental Association (ADA) advises patients to visit the dentist’s office once every six months.
-However, dental health needs differ according to each unique patient.
+However, dental health needs differ according to each patient.
 Some patients will require more frequent treatment than others.
 If you have a special condition, you should meet with your dentist at a higher frequency.
-When in doubt, ask your dentist about the optimal visit frequency for your unique needs.
+When in doubt, ask your dentist about the visit frequency for your unique needs.

 Kids typically start losing their baby teeth between 6-8 years of age.
 These teeth usually fall out in the order that they erupted.

 When Should I Replace My Toothbrush?

 The American Dental Association reports it is ideal to replace a toothbrush at least once every three months.
 As soon as you notice the toothbrush bristles are frayed, it is time to replace it.

 What Is the Purpose Of Dental X-Rays And Do They Pose Any Risks?

 Dental x-rays are used to highlight indications of dental disease as well as a litany of other dental issues that the dentist cannot see without the assistance of technology.
 Thankfully, dental x-rays do not pose any risks.
 The sole health risk is minimal in the form of exposure to radiation.
 However, dental x-ray radiation is so low that it will not cause harm.
 Furthermore, new technology decreases such exposure that much more.
 We are proud to use digital x-rays along with high-speed film that minimizes the use of radiation.
 Furthermore, our team goes to the extent of applying an apron with lead lining to safeguard the stomach and chest along with a neck collar to ensure the thyroid is not compromised.